 The Town of Davie is one of two local government agencies in the Broward County area, one of ten in the tri-county area and eighteen total in the state to achieve this recognition.

 The process is very valuable and helps us to improve our policies and processes.
 Furthermore, this award demonstrates to our internal customers, administration, Councilmembers and residents that we are conducting business with their tax dollars in a manner that is consistent with Best Practices.
 In our roles, we are always the “behind the scenes” helping make things happen.
 This recognition is important to us as a profession and we will keep moving towards other goals such as department certification through the UPPC and the AEP Award.

 Florida Association of Public Procurement Officials: Award of Excellence in Public Procurement:

-The Town has also been awarded for the past three consecutive years the Award for Excellence in Public Procurement through the Florida Association of Public Procurement Officials.
+The Town has also been awarded for the past five consecutive years the Award for Excellence in Public Procurement through the Florida Association of Public Procurement Officials.
 The Award for Excellence in Public Procurement and Best Practices Awards Program was established to recognize agencies that meet/exceed benchmarks and best practices in the Procurement Profession.
 Each year the Entity Awards Committee reviews the program and revises the application’s criteria to ensure that it reflects the current benchmarks and best practices; and encourages members to keep improving within their organizations/agencies.